Sounds Around the Corner 2016 and the Mitcham's & More Festival took place on Saturday

 – junction changes at Elizabeth Way and Union Lane, but no banning of turns

-– major changes to Mitcham's Corner may be included in the second tranche of City Deal projects
+– major changes to Mitcham's Corner are likely to be included in the second tranche of City Deal projects

 (after 2020) after more detailed planning.